algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 - Perforce doesn't solve the problem (Files still to big for Github).
 - Self-hosted Gitlab doesn't solve the problem (Won't appear on Github).
-- Self-hosted Github doesn't solve the problem (Won't appear on Github).
 - Private External SSD doesn't solve the problem (Won't appear on Github and limit to 1 person working).

 # Convention